moliver28/research-handbook/content/job-families/security/application-security.md

 ## Responsibilities

 - Perform security-focused code reviews.
-- Support and collaborate with product and development teams on application security, including threat modeling and appsec reviews, while effectively communicating risks.
+- Support and collaborate with product and development teams on application security, including threat modeling and application security reviews, while effectively communicating risks.
 - Assist teams in reproducing, triaging, and addressing application security vulnerabilities.
 - Support the bug bounty program by updating policies, triaging submissions, and effectively engaging with our reporters.
 - Lead both critical and regular security patch releases.